Published: 2026-05-24

 What reads out of this table:

 The lag that has not yet arrived: the 2024–2025 fiscal loosening has to be consolidated to meet the extended Maastricht rules the country has just agreed to.
-That burden will fall on cabinet Radev or the next regular one — who will have to clean up someone else's bill.
+That burden will fall on the incumbent regular Radev cabinet or whichever government succeeds it — who will have to clean up someone else's bill.

 | Indicator | Achievement | Source |